sykesgabri/dotfiles/README.md

 I use these dotfiles on EndeavourOS, but they will probably work fine on other distros.

+If you are Gabe, some extra dotfiles containing sensitive info are stored in your private self hosted git repo.
+If you are not Gabe then you can't have these, but none of them are necessary for a functional setup alike my own.

 ## Requirements, dependencies, and the programs these dots contain configs for.

 - Git